-The owner/agent shall obtain verifications in compliance with requirements set forth by the Department of Housing and Urban Development.
+The owner/agent shall obtain verifications in compliance with requirements set forth by the Department of Housing and Urban Development and or Texas Department of Housing and Community Affairs.
 After the preliminary eligibility determination, no decision to approve an application shall be made until information provided on the application form and during subsequent interviews has been collected and any necessary follow-up interviews have been performed.
 All information relative to the following items must be verified as described in these procedures.